Max Wolf: Life at the university

 Wolf attended his local university and, in 1888, at the age of 25, was awarded a Ph.D. by the University of Heidelberg.
 He spent one year of post-graduate study in Stockholm, the only significant time he would spend outside of Heidelberg in his life.
 He returned to the University of Heidelberg and accepted the position of privat-docent in 1890.
 A popular lecturer in astronomy, he declined offers of positions from other institutions.
 In 1902 he was appointed Chair of Astronomy and Director of the new Landessternwarte Heidelberg-Königstuhl observatory, positions he would hold until his death in 1932.

-While the new observatory was being built Wolf was appointed to supervise the construction and outfitting of the astrophysics half of the observatory.
+While the new observatory was being built, Wolf was appointed to supervise the construction and outfitting of the astrophysics half of the observatory.
 He proved to be not only a capable supervisor but also a successful fundraiser.
-When sent to America to study the construction of the large new telescopes being built there he returned not only with telescope plans but also with a grant of $10,000 from the American philanthropist Catherine Wolfe Bruce.
+When sent to America to study the construction of the large new telescopes being built there, he returned not only with telescope plans but also with a grant of $10,000 from the American philanthropist Catherine Wolfe Bruce.
 Wolf immediately designed and ordered a double refractor telescope from American astronomer and instrument builder John Brashear.
 This instrument, known as the Bruce double-astrograph, with parallel 16 in lenses and a fast f/5 focal ratio, became the observatory's primary research telescope.
 Wolf also raised money for a 28 in reflector telescope, the first for the observatory, used for spectroscopy.

-In 1910 Wolf proposed to the Carl Zeiss optics firm the creation of a new instrument which would become known as the planetarium.
+In 1910, Wolf proposed to the Carl Zeiss optics firm the creation of a new instrument which would become known as the planetarium.
 World War I intervened before the invention could be developed, but the Carl Zeiss company resumed this project after peace was restored.
 The first official public showing was at the Deutsches Museum in Munich, Germany on 21 October 1923.

-During his trip to America Wolf was interested in learning more about the relatively new field of astrophotography.
+During his trip to America, Wolf was interested in learning more about the relatively new field of astrophotography.
 He met the American astronomer and astrophotographer E.E.
 Barnard, and the two became lifelong correspondents, competitors, collaborators and friends.
 Wolf wrote a long obituary for Barnard upon his death in 1923.

 Later life and death

 Heidelberg University became well known for astronomy under Wolf's leadership.
 Wolf himself was an active researcher, contributing numerous papers in many areas of astronomy up to the end of his life.
 He died in Heidelberg on 3 October 1932, at the age of 69.
-He was survived by his widow and three sons.
+He was survived by his wife and three sons.